divio/divio-cloud-docs/how-to/quickstart-php-laravel.rst

 after any ``docker-compose build`` operations.

-Launching the local server with nginx
+Launching the local server with Nginx
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``Dockerfile`` launches the server with nginx:
+The ``Dockerfile`` launches the server with Nginx:

 ..  code-block:: Dockerfile